Sead Hakšabanović: Loan to Stoke City

 On 1 September 2023, Hakšabanović joined EFL Championship side Stoke City on loan for the 2023–24 season.
 Hakšabanović made 21 appearances for Stoke, scoring once in a 3–2 win against Bristol City on 30 September 2023.

 Malmö FF

 On 26 June 2024, it was announced that Hakšabanović would join Allsvenskan club Malmö FF for an undisclosed fee, signing a four-year contract with the club.

 International career

 Despite being born in Sweden and having played in Sweden's youth selection, Hakšabanović opted to play for Montenegro, where his family is from.
 He made his international senior debut for the Montenegrin national team in a 4–1 2018 FIFA World Cup qualification victory over Armenia, on 10 June 2017.
 Hakšabanović explained that he needed to go through an adjustment process when first joining the Montenegrin team, as he did not speak Montenegrin but only Albanian and English.
 On 19 November 2019, he scored his first international goal in a 2–0 friendly win over Belarus.

+Personal life

+He was born in Sweden to ethnic Albanian parents from Tuzi and Mitrovica.